Proof of the magnetic gap-labelling conjecture for principal solenoidal tori

 The main results of the paper are in sections \ref{sect:proof of MGL} and \ref{sec:integrality}.
 In section \ref{sect:proof of MGL}, a proof of MGL is given assuming the integrality of the Chern character, an independent result, which extends the results of \cite{BO-JFA} and which was expected by many experts in the area.
 In section \ref{sec:integrality}, the magnetic gap-labelling conjecture for principal solenoidal tori is proved in full generality as an application of the previous result, by showing that the Chern character is indeed integral in this principal case.
 The MGL conjecture remains open for general solenoidal tori, see comments after the statement of Theorem \ref{thm:integral}.

 {\it Acknowledgements}.
-The authors thank Dennis Sullivan for useful discussions and for providing an interesting topological proof of the integrality of the Chern character for tori in the paper.
+The authors thank Dennis Sullivan for useful discussions and for providing an interesting topological proof of the integrality of the Chern character for tori, which is not included in the paper.
 MB thanks the French National Research Agency for support via the ANR-14-CE25-0012-01 (SINGSTAR), and VM thanks the Australian Research Council for support via the ARC Laureate Fellowship FL170100020.